 Partnerships with students in curriculum development give the OU the chance to co-create and co-design engaging learning and teaching experiences with them.
 For students it provides the opportunity to have a direct impact on early development work and to experience professional engagement with a large institution, which may be used as evidence of collaborative professional experience in portfolios, job applicationn or continuing professional development.

 Could students be asked to do a variety of assignments/tasks rather than an even number of TMAs that are all about 2000 words?
 Variety may boost motivation, and it is vocational.

 Last year the panel consisted of 461 students from across a range of faculties who volunteered to take part in up to four activities a year.
-Members of the panel completed an in depth survey on their Study Behaviours and Hacks for the OpenCreate project, took part in focus groups on both Accessibility Policy and Learning Design, tested the workload on parts of DD310 Counselling and Forensic Psychology, contributed to the definition of themes for E309 Comparative Studies in Primary Education, and completed usability testing of the U116 Carbon Calculator prototype, as well as the Open Degree Calculator prototype.
+Members of the panel completed an in depth survey on their Study Behaviours and Hacks for the OpenCreate project, taken part in focus groups on both Accessibility Policy and Learning Design, tested the workload on parts of DD310 Counselling and forensic psychology, contributed to the definition of themes for E309 Comparative studies in primary education, and completed usability testing of the U116 Carbon Calculator prototype, as well as the Open Degree calculator prototype.